 There are a series of steps you must take before applying for the Express Entry program.
 Some are listed below:

-- Take Language tests such as International English Language Testing System (IELTS) or Canadian English Language Proficiency Index Program (CELPIP) for English.
-For French Language, the Test d'évaluation du français (TEF).
+- Take Language tests such as the International English Language Testing System (IELTS) or the Canadian English Language Proficiency Index Program (CELPIP) for English.
+For the French Language, the Test d'évaluation du français (TEF).

 - Get your foreign credential assessed which is called Educational Credentials Assessment (ECA) according to Canadian standards.